centrahq/api-documentation/pages/01.overview/04.stock/docs.md

 * Warehouse threshold setting: Setup -> Warehouses -> Add threshold
 * Product variant offset: Edit stock settings -> Offset

-It's worth mentioning that those options does not apply to AMS full admin, that selection will not be blocked by the settings.
+It's worth mentioning that these options do not apply to AMS full admin, that selection will not be blocked by the settings.